 • Lifestyles

 If you identify an unhealthy relationship dynamic, know there is hope.
 Like all behavior, relationship dynamics can change.
-Healing from the inside out and a commitment to working together can get you started.
+Healing from past traumas and having a commitment to working together can get you started.

 What Are the Three Types of Relationship Dynamics?